mesonbuild/meson-python/docs/reference/environment-variables.rst

        .. admonition:: macOS versioning
           :class: note

-          macOS versioning changed from macOS 11 onwards.
+          macOS versioning changed from macOS 11 onward.
 For macOS 10.x, the versioning scheme is ``10.major.minor``.
 From macOS 11, it is ``major.minor.bugfix``.
 Wheel tags and deployment targets are currently designed to be for major versions only.
 Examples of the platform part